The one-stop source for safely and securely managing your utility token project.

 Liquidity providers are investors who stake their cryptocurrency tokens to earn transaction fees.
 In exchange for providing liquidity to other users in the network, liquidity providers are rewarded for staking coins that facilitate the transfer or exchange of one token for another.

-An unrestricted token is often also a utility tokens, which is a token that is not subject to securities regulations, and therefore considered "unrestricted".
+An unrestricted token is often also a utility token.
+This means it is not subject to securities regulations, and therefore considered "unrestricted".
 They are able to be freely transferred in accordance with the network rules of the blockchain they are associated with.

 In order to remain compliant with Securities regulations, there are certain restrictions that need to be in place for Security Tokens.
 For example, a Security Token cannot be traded by someone who is not an accredited investor; transfer restriction controls prevent these transfers from happening, ensuring your project stays in compliance.